EMU PA Program

-All of the following pre-admission courses must be completed by the appropriate deadlines and fulfill all associated requirements (below) prior to matriculation into the EMU PA Program.
+All of the following pre-admission courses must be completed by the appropriate deadlines and fulfill all associated requirements (see notes below) in order to be considered for admission.

 General Chemistry with Lab